aurule/npc/README.md

 For an explanation of the default paths, see [Create a Character](#create-a-character).

 Characters are always placed within the default characters path, regardless of the `search` argument.
+Any character with the `@keep` directive is not moved, regardless of its current path.

 Options: